Pump it!

 D.F.
 Wouda Steam Pumping Station, Lemmer, The Netherlands

-The reason the new pumping station had to be so large and powerful is because it was going to be a key part of preventing flooding in Friesland.
-It is capable of pumping 6 million m³ of water per day out into the sea.
+The reason the new pumping station had to be so large and powerful is because it was going to be a key part of preventing flooding in Friesland, a large area on the country’s north coast.

 D.F.
 Wouda Steam Pumping Station, Lemmer, The Netherlands